metalisai/rmktest/README.md

 # The repository

-This repository contains solution code for RMK's 2025 data team internship.
+This repository contains solution code for RMK's 2025 data team internship challenge.

 ## Challenge